We turn every person into a team.

 ALREADY PROVEN

-In software engineering today, one person orchestrates agents, reviews the work and own the delivery.
+In software engineering today, one person orchestrates agents, reviews the work and owns the delivery.

 HUMAN SUPERVISION